selfcommunity/developers-doc/docs/apireference/v2/account/create_an_account.md

 :::info

-only users with the admin role can register new users.
+Only users with the admin role can register new users.

 :::